Atkrye/IEEE-CIG-Text-Adventurer-Competition/tutorial-java.md

 **Step 5: Running the Agent**

 The final step is to test this Agent out on a Z-Machine game.
-Do this by invoking the engine [as shown](https://github.com/Atkrye/IEEE-CIG-Text-Adventurer-Competition/blob/master/Example%20Project/src/yourpackagenamehere/RandomCommandAgent.java), passing to an instance of your Agent and a Java File object pointed at the game you wish to run:
+Do this by invoking the engine [as shown](https://github.com/Atkrye/IEEE-CIG-Text-Adventurer-Competition/blob/master/Example%20Project/src/yourpackagenamehere/RandomCommandAgent.java), passing an instance of your Agent and a Java File object pointed at the game you wish to run:

 ![randomAgent](https://raw.githubusercontent.com/Atkrye/IEEE-CIG-Text-Adventurer-Competition/gh-pages/tutorial_screenshots/java/runAgent.png)